Indicative/Python/README.md

     indicative.record('Registration', 'user47', {'Gender': 'Female', 'Age': 23})

-    // Call shutdown before your application exits to ensure that all
-    // events in the queue are sent to the Indicative event endpoint indicative.shutdown()

 You should modify and extend this class to your heart's content.
 If you make any changes please send a pull request!